Popular

 Features and description

-A substantial Grade II listed 15th-century village house with a range of outbuildings and 4-car garage.
-All in beautifully kept mature gardens extending to 0.67-acre.
-Offered with no onward chain.
+A substantial Grade II listed 15th-century village house with garden studio, only 6 minutes to a mainline station.
+All in 0.67-acre.

 The property is a fine example of this era, with a high-grade exposed frame alongside many notable features to include mullion windows, inglenook fireplaces, brick and pamment flooring.
-The property benefits from generous ceiling heights in the principal reception rooms, with many rooms enjoying a double aspect with views over the private mature gardens.
+The property benefits from generous ceiling heights in the principal reception rooms, with some rooms enjoying a double-aspect and views over the private mature gardens.

-The internal accommodation extends to around 2,750sq-ft and arranged over two floors, comprising a large double aspect drawing room with wood-burning stove, double aspect dining room with large inglenook fireplace, again with wood-burning stove, leading to the kitchen.
+The internal accommodation extends to around 2,750sq-ft and is arranged over two floors, comprising a large double-aspect drawing room with wood-burning stove, double-aspect dining room with large inglenook fireplace, again with wood-burning stove, leading to the kitchen.
 The kitchen is equipped with a stylish matching range of shaker-style units with granite worktops and Belfast sink, oil-fired Aga and access to a snug/TV room with window to the rear aspect, a study and utility room.

 Outside